 Who wants to join another social network, right?
 Don’t get me wrong, I think there are too many social sites out there, but Google Plus is different.
-I am not saying it is better or worse than Facebook or any other social site out there, what I am saying is that it is starting to become really popular.
+I am not saying it is better or worse than Facebook or any other social site, but what I am saying is that it is starting to become really popular.
 And whether you like it or not, it’s going to become a new channel for you to promote your business.

 Step #1: Sign up

 If you have a Google Plus profile, you are already off to a great start.
-If you don’t, go here and sign up.
-As a heads up, there are two things that are required before you can signup:
+If you don’t, go and sign up.
+As a heads up, there are two things that are required before you can sign up:

 - Gmail address – if you don’t have a Gmail address, you won’t be able to use Google Plus.

 - Invitation – if you haven’t been invited, you won’t be able to use it yet.
 If this is the case, just leave your Gmail address below in the comments, and I’ll invite you to it so you don’t have to wait.

 Just because your profile is supposed to be about you doesn’t mean you can’t also use it to promote your business.
 Here is how I would go about creating an effective Google Plus profile:

 - Upload a picture – I don’t care if you are the hottest person or ugliest person on the planet, you have to upload a picture of yourself.
 Ideally, it would be one that includes you wearing a t-shirt with a company logo or something related to your business.